-Admiral Michael G. Mullen, Chair

-- Assists the Board in its oversight of the Company's risk management framework and practices; - Reviews the tone and culture within the Company regarding risk, including open risk discussions and the integration of risk management in the Company's behaviors, decision-making, and processes; - Reviews management's evaluation of strategic and operating risks the Company faces including risk concentrations, mitigating measures and the types and levels of risk which are acceptable in the pursuit and protection of value; - Reviews the impact of the Company's programs and practices regarding vehicle and workplace safety; and - Reviews risks related to the Company's public policy positions in the U.S. and internationally.
+Admiral Michael G. Mullen, Chair Key Responsibilities a Assists the Board in its oversight of the Company's risk management framework and practices; a Reviews the tone and culture within the Company regarding risk, including open risk discussions and the integration of risk management in the Company's behaviors, decision-making, and processes; a Reviews management's evaluation of strategic and operating risks the Company faces including risk concentrations, mitigating measures and the types and levels of risk which are acceptable in the pursuit and protection of value; a Reviews the impact of the Company's programs and practices regarding vehicle and workplace safety; and a Reviews risks related to the Company's public policy positions in the U.S. and internationally.
+Emerging Markets pilot that focused on risks associated with "Process, People and Culture" within the joint venture environment; u Participated in risk assessment and reviewed results of GM -- -- --